 Difference between having and where clause

-Now let’s see what’s the difference between these two queries? when you use where clause, only DepartmentId=1 records are retrieved, and then they are grouped.
+Now let’s see what the difference between these two queries is.
+When you use the WHERE clause, only DepartmentId=1 records are retrieved, and then they are grouped.

-Where clause filters row before aggregations, before groupings are performed, whereas having clause filters groups after the aggregations are performed.
+The WHERE clause filters rows before aggregations, before groupings are performed, whereas the HAVING clause filters groups after the aggregations are performed.

-Another difference is that you can use having clause only with the select statement, whereas where clause can be used with other than select statements as well, like insert and updates as well.
+Another difference is that you can use the HAVING clause only with the SELECT statement, whereas the WHERE clause can be used with other statements like INSERT and UPDATE as well.

 select * from [dbo].[TblOrganizationEmployee] where count(id)>5